-Color tokens make up a big part of Figma Tokens, as they're so tightly integrated with Figma's styles but give you options that Styles don't offer (yet).
+Color tokens make up a big part of Tokens Studio for Figma, as they're so tightly integrated with Figma's styles but give you options that Styles don't offer (yet).

 You can use color tokens for various things: